EPW sextics vs EPW cubes: The incidence correspondence

-\begin{section}{Elliptic curves of minimal degree} In this section, for a general Lagrangian space $A$, we study more precisely the correspondence $K_A$.
-We describe the moduli spaces $M_{1,0}(\tilde X_A, \beta_X)$ and $M_{1,0}(\tilde Y_A, \beta_Y)$ of elliptic curves of minimal degree on the double EPW sextic $\tilde{X}_A$ and the double EPW cube $\tilde{Y}_A$ (cf.~\cite{NOb}).
-In both cases, such curves are preimages of special lines contained in the EPW variety which have the property that they meet its singular locus in four points.
+\begin{section}{Elliptic curves of minimal degree} In this section, we describe the moduli spaces $M_{1,0}(\widetilde X_A, \beta_X)$ and $M_{1,0}(\widetilde Y_A, \beta_Y)$ of elliptic curves of minimal degree on the double EPW sextic $\widetilde{X}_A$ and the double EPW cube $\widetilde{Y}_A$ (cf.~\cite{NOb}).
+In both cases, these elliptic curves are preimages of special lines contained in the EPW variety which have the property that they meet its singular locus in four points.
+We can then compare the moduli spaces by means of the correspondence defined already in Section \ref{sec:correspondence} which via its projections relates the EPW sextic $X_A$ with the EPW cube $Y_A$.
+More precisely, the correspondence $K_A$ gives a way to associate to a general point $x\in X_A$ a nodal surface $S_x$ contained in $Y_A$.
+We will see that for a line $l\subset X_A$ corresponding to an element of $M_{1,0}(\widetilde X_A, \beta_X)$ the intersection of all surfaces $S_x$ for $x\in l$ is a line $L_l\subset Y_A$ giving an element of $M_{1,0}(\widetilde Y_A, \beta_X)$.